 · Contact with the Intercalated Year Officer before departure

-· Email correspondence with the Intercalated Year Officer to monitor progress on a monthly basis
+· Email correspondence with the Intercalated Year Officer (who will serve as your personal tutor) to monitor progress on a monthly basis

 · Email correspondence with the personal tutor/English Office to discuss module choices during the spring vacation